Omentir

 Pacing QA is where many technically good campaigns become operationally risky.
 A message can be well written and still be unsafe if it is sent too fast, sent to too many people, or sent without stop conditions when prospects reply.

 LinkedIn does not publish a simple universal rule that guarantees safety for every account.
 Treat exact limits as operational guardrails, not magic numbers.
-Newer or colder accounts should be more conservative.
+Newer or colder accounts should stay more conservative.
 Older accounts with normal manual activity still need human-paced delivery, natural spacing, and enough variation that the account does not behave like a bulk sender.

 Your pre-launch check should answer four questions.
 How many connection requests can this profile send per day?
 How many follow-ups can fire in the same window?
 What happens when a prospect replies?
 What happens when the account reaches its daily budget?
 If those answers are unclear, the campaign is not ready.